simonyuanwang612/Dictyostelium/README.md

-The depository contains code for ATACseq, ChIPseq, RNAseq, single cell RNAseq(scRNAseq), and histone PTM mass spectrometry
+The depository contains the codes for ATACseq, ChIPseq, RNAseq, single cell RNAseq(scRNAseq), and histone PTM mass spectrometry